ga-curriculum/uber-ai-superpowered-data/modules/intro-to-langchain-and-langgraph-lesson/primitives-concepts-of-langgraph/README.md

 | **Learning curve** | Gentler                           | Steeper, but pays off for complex systems             |

-## Interactive Prompt (2–3m Discussion)
+## Reflection

-👉 If you were designing a financial control system with multiple agents (evidence gathering, review, approval), which primitive (Node, Edge, State, Graph) do you think is most important to get right from day one?
+If you were designing a financial control system with multiple agents (evidence gathering, review, approval), which primitive (Node, Edge, State, Graph) do you think is most important to get right from day one?
 Why?

-Suggested prompts:
+Furhter questions:

 - What happens if your State schema changes mid-project?
 - How would poor Edge design impact your audit trail?
 - Can you recover from errors if Node boundaries aren’t clear?

-💡 **Facilitator note:** Highlight that **State** is usually most critical for auditability — it’s your permanent record of what happened and why.

 ## Key Takeaway